This post may contain affiliate sales links. Please read my disclosure policy.

 Put the cookies directly on the cookie sheet and stick them in your preheated oven.
 Sometimes the cookies need an extra 1-2 minutes to bake correctly.
 Be sure to check on them often!

-Oh, hello chewy, sweet, delicious perfect cookies.
-I tell ya, these Red Hot Crinkle Cookies are some of my very favorites EVER and you all are bound to love these too!
-Be sure to pin and print this one 🙂 You’re gonna luuuuuurve it!
+Sweet, delicious perfect cookies.
+I tell ya, these Red Hot Cookies are some of my very favorites EVER and you all are bound to love these too!
+Be sure to pin and print this one 🙂 The printable recipe card is below.

 Red Hot Cookies